zhenghaven/encrypted-dns/README.md

     'weight': 100
 }
 ```

-If you add multiple address, DNS queries will be forwarded to a server based on random selection or weighted random selection.
+If you add multiple upstream servers, each DNS query will be forwarded to a server based on random selection or weighted random selection.

 #### Bootstrap DNS Address